AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/bing.md

 ## Supported audiences {#supported-audiences}

-This section describes which type of audiences you can export to this destination.
+This section describes which types of audiences you can export to this destination.

 | Audience origin | Supported | Description |
 ---------|----------|----------|